netxms/netxms-doc/admin/data-collection.rst

    Threshold processing algorithm

-As you can see from this flowchart, threshold order is very important.
+As you can see from above flowchart, threshold order is very important.
 Let's consider the following example: you have DCI representing CPU utilization on the node, and you wish two different events to be generated - one when CPU utilization exceeds 50%, and another one when it exceeds 90%.
 What happens when